 I was the founding member of gallery Kallio Kunsthalle in Helsinki (Toinen linja 31) together with Petri Saarikko and Sasha Huber.
 It was a cooperation project with Elokolo, an organization for substance use prevention and the homeless.
 I wrote our texts and I was the chief curator for 2 exhibitions (I was involved, though, in nearly all exhibitions).
 Kallio Kunsthalle visited Stockholm Independent Art Fair Supermarket 2012 and earned a critique in Kunstkritikk.
 The gallery did some outsiderish social work and served us as a fun way of finding new friends.
 The highlight of the scholartist work presented was Yann Toma’s and Richard Shusterman’s somaesthetics photos.
 But the curatorial work reflected on the topic as well, although I never accentuated the connection.

 I was the founding member of ROR gallery, Helsinki / Kallio, which I was running together with Jiri Geller, Eva Neklyaeva, Ilse Rossander, Panu Puolakka, Karoliina Taipale, Klaus Nyqvist, and Sari Hiltunen.
-We put up the gallery as we did not find the art we wanted in the then dry and conservative Helsinki art scene.
+We put up the gallery as we did not find the art we wanted in the at the time dry (modernist/postmodernist) and conservative Helsinki art scene.
 The gallery was active from 2003-2004 (and we never planned to make it permanent).
 I focused on exhibition texts, production, press releases and some marginal curatorial activity.
 I worked on making adverts and exhibition texts as experimental as possible, by often having an other genre in mind when I wrote them (e.g. the instructions for how to activate a fridge).
+We showed many fun artists from Jeppe Hein to Henry Lim.

 I have published two books ‘labeled’ as essayistic, but I consider only the second one to really be literary enough to make it into this concept (the other one, on the aesthetics of ice hockey, is simply a crossover).
 Still, as I am a scholartist, I’d like to think about this as philosophy extending itself by mixing with literature.
 Elokuva, rakkaani! was published by Savukeidas (Turku, 2013).
 I mix reality with fiction (partly just because my own life is too dull for literature), sometimes visibly, sometimes so that it appears realistic – but at the same time I tried to pave a way for fresh thinking about film.

 I have as well worked with ‘iceberg philosophy’ through the novel Takatalvi (which roughly translates to The Back of the Winter).
-I made a publishing deal, worked close to getting it out (though with a bit too many compromises, in the end) with one editor, but really did not find a dialogue with the next one who appeared in the end of the process and attacked the protagonists’ worldview.
+I made a publishing deal, worked close to getting it out (though with a bit too many compromises, in the end) with one editor, but really did not find a dialogue with the next one who appeared in the end of the process and attacked the protagonists’ worldview (and so saved me from the compromises, the book is free again to find a new home).
 I had made quite a Faustic deal so that the publisher had all rights to do anything, but happily, in the end, I got out of the deal with the publisher (Gummerus).
-I learned a lot about the way bigger publishers can be like machines were people are replaced and were books are commodities, and I know for sure that I am interested in more outsiderish frameworks in that territory from now on.
-Although I actually have no reason to doubt the professional level of the people working there, the way of thinking was in the end very different from mine.
 I am not in a hurry, but I have to think carefully how to finish this project, which for me is philosophy in the broad sense of the word and politics, not a novel with a capital N. I would have felt very very depressed if I’d give out one more Harlequine to this world.
 It is not a new Ulysses, but… anyway – more ambitious, at least from a scholartist point of view.

 “A Critique of Max Ryynänen’s Performance at Experimental Event 2014″.
 EXPERIMENTAL EVENT 3.
 October.
 Pori, Finland.
 I wrote about my writing act (text on the wall) at the same time as it happened.
 10 minute performance.